xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 The decode throughput is 148.3, corresponding to Figure 5(d) Prototype - Helix in the paper.
 The average prompt latency is 2.660, corresponding to Figure 5(g) Prototype - Helix in the paper.
 The average decode latency is 2.020, corresponding to Figure 5(h) Prototype - Helix in the paper.
+The prompt and decode latency percentiles correspond to Figure 5(g) and Figure 5(h) Prototype - Helix in the paper.

 #### 9. LLaMA 70B + offline + Swarm